MengXiangxi/BLOG/index.md

 welcome to the blog site!
 You can browse contents by categories or tags in the [Categories](./categories/) page.
 The [About](./about/) page provides some realization details.
 [Home page](https://www.mengxiangxi.info/) links back to the main site.

 Hope you find what you need.
-And in case you do not, just contact me, maybe.
+And in case you do not, just <a href="https://mengxiangxi.info/BLOG/about#comments">contact me</a>, maybe.